obeone/traefik_network_connector/README.md

 ### Command Line Arguments

-To override the default configuration settings, use the command line arguments using the `--key=value` (key is the YAML path) format.
-The YAML path is used to access the corresponding value in the configuration.
+To override the default configuration settings, use the command line arguments using the `--key=value` format.
+The key is a YAML config path and is used to override the corresponding value in the configuration.
+The keys must be all lowercase.

 For example, to override the log level, use the `--loglevel=INFO` argument.
 For the docker host, use the `--docker.host` argument.
+For the Traefik container name use the `--traefik.containername` argument.

 List of available command line arguments can be found using `--help`, and explaination in the `config.yaml` file.